-The School of Veterinary Medicine at the University of California, Davis offers a professional degree, the Master of Preventive Veterinary Medicine (MPVM).
+The School of Veterinary Medicine (SVM) at the University of California, Davis, Graduate Group in Preventive Veterinary Medicine offers a professional degree, the Master of Preventive Veterinary Medicine (MPVM).
 Using state-of-the-art methods in epidemiology, the program prepares veterinarians to investigate and evaluate disease and production problems in animal populations and to design, evaluate and implement disease control or other veterinary services programs.

 Since its inception in 1967, more than 900 graduates of this pioneering educational program have gone on to top-level governmental, private industry, academic and practice careers in various areas of preventive veterinary medicine throughout the United States and 74 other countries.

-The MPVM program involves course work, a research project and a series of electives which permit the student to select one of the areas of emphasis (Population Health, Food Safety, Public Health and Zoonoses, Wildlife Disease & Ecology, Ecosysytem Health, International Health, Independent).
+The MPVM program involves course work, a research project and a series of electives which permit the student to select one program option (Population Health, Food Safety, Public Health and Zoonoses, Wildlife Disease & Ecology, Ecosysytem Health, International Health, Independent).
 A faculty advisor helps students tailor their selection of elective coursework to meet their individual future professional needs.

-The MPVM program is a one-year program, but some students may require up to 2 years to complete all coursework requirements.
+The MPVM program can be completed in one year, but some students may require up to 2 years to complete all coursework requirements.
 For non-native English speaking students, a two-year program is highly recommended.
-A special part-time program is available for a limited number of students who are unable to leave their employment for three consecutive quarters of instruction.
-For more details, please e-mail the Program Director, Bruno Chomel at email@example.com.